-With all the preparations already involved with the holidays, cooking a holiday dinner can be a stressful and needless to say time consuming affair.
+With all the preparations necessary for the holidays, cooking a holiday feast can be a stressful and needless to say time-consuming affair.
 However, a roast turkey, the classic holiday table centrepiece, doesn’t have to be complicated.
 Truth is, while a turkey takes some time to roast, it actually takes very little effort and hands-on time.
-With this recipe for an Easy Roast Turkey with Gravy, I will show you how simple and straightforward it is to have a flavourful, tender and juicy roast turkey.
+With this recipe for an Easy Roast Turkey with Gravy, I will show you how simple it is to have a flavourful, tender and juicy roast turkey.

-First thing to remember is that if you’re using a frozen turkey you’ll need to defrost it in the fridge for a few days (even longer if it’s an especially large turkey).
-If you forget to take the turkey out days before the big event, you can defrost a turkey in a sink full of cold water, changing the water every 30 minutes until the turkey is defrosted, it takes about one hour per pound, so you still need to allow several hours for this process.
+The first thing to remember is that if you’re using a frozen turkey you’ll need to defrost it in the fridge for a few days, even longer if it’s an especially large turkey.
+If you forget to take the turkey out before the big event, you can defrost a turkey in a sink full of cold water, changing the water every 30 minutes until the turkey is defrosted.
+It takes about one hour per pound, so you still need to allow several hours for this process.

 Most of the turkey’s flavour, golden colour, and crisp skin will actually come from the butter rub, a mixture of butter, crushed garlic and salt.
-This rub goes all over the turkey and will season the turkey while it roasts.
-Next the turkey gets a light sprinkling of freshly ground pepper and ground cinnamon (yes, cinnamon).
+This rub goes all over the turkey (under and over the skin) and will season the turkey while it roasts.
+Next, the turkey gets a light sprinkling of freshly ground pepper and ground cinnamon (yes, cinnamon).
 My family has been using this rub for as long as I can remember and I can assure you it tastes absolutely amazing.
 I promise you the cinnamon will not make your turkey taste like dessert!
 In fact, cinnamon is often used as flavouring for savoury Middle-Eastern dishes.